A digital advertisement for PST Private, highlighting virtual cards with benefits like cashback and express withdrawal.

 Limitations of LLMs in IT Support

-LLMs have difficulty when faced with ins and outs or uncommon obstacles.
+LLMs have difficulty when faced with complexities or uncommon challenges.
 They often face issues without accurate data or human assistance.

 Artificial intelligence struggles with subtlety in complex scenarios.
-For category-defining resource, system conflicts involving outdated software or individualized setups can leave AI unable to solve issues.
+For example, system conflicts involving outdated software or personalized setups can leave AI unable to solve issues.

-It often misses basic problems concealed within distinctive IT environments, new to generic advice rather than effective solutions.
+It often misses underlying problems hidden within unique IT environments, leading to generic advice rather than effective solutions.

-Human experts excel at interpreting setting and adjusting strategies quickly.
+Human experts excel at interpreting context and adjusting strategies quickly.
 They solve anomalies confirmed our partnership manager

-This creates obstacles where humans must intervene to address further concerns.
+This creates challenges where humans must intervene to address deeper concerns.

 Inability to handle hardware-related problems